 Investments in Convertible Debt Securities.
 Convertible debt is ordinarily treated as a "single property" consisting of a pure debt interest until conversion, after which the investment becomes an equity interest.
 If the security is issued at a premium (i.e., for cash in excess of the face amount payable on retirement), the creditor-holder may amortize the premium over the life of the bond.
 If the security is issued for cash at a price below its face amount, the creditor-holder must accrue original issue discount in income over the life of the debt.
 The creditor-holder's exercise of the conversion privilege is treated as a nontaxable event.
 Mandatorily convertible debt (e.g., an exchange traded note or ETN issued in the form of an unsecured obligation that pays a return based on the performance of a specified market index, exchange currency, or commodity) is often, but not always, treated as a contract to buy or sell the reference property rather than debt.
 Similarly, convertible preferred stock with a mandatory conversion feature is ordinarily, but not always, treated as equity rather than debt.
 Dividends received generally are qualified dividend income and eligible for the corporate dividends-received deduction.
 In general, conversion of preferred stock for common stock of the same corporation is tax-free.
 Conversion of preferred stock for cash is a taxable redemption.
 Any redemption premium for preferred stock that is redeemable by the issuing company might be required to be amortized under original issue discount principles.
-A change in the conversion ratio or conversion price of a convertible security on account of a dividend paid to the issuer's other shareholders may result in a deemed distribution of stock to the holders of the convertible security equal to the value of their increased interest in the equity of the issuer.
-Thus, an increase in the conversion ratio of a convertible security can be treated as a taxable distribution of stock to a holder of the convertible security (without a corresponding receipt of cash by the holder) before the holder has converted the security.
+A change in the conversion ratio or conversion price of a convertible security on account of a dividend paid to the issuer's other shareholders may result in a deemed distribution of stock to the holders of the convertible security can be treated as a taxable distribution of stock to a holder of the convertible security (without a corresponding receipt of cash by the holder) before the holder has converted the security.